MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - the code only does not go in order if its in a loop, if statement, method or function call

 `principal spacial locality` - grab what you can in order.
 What you are using now is tended to be used again very soon.
-- issues one request per address
+- issues one request per address because it only stores one word in a register.
+Then it sends out a request only to main memory and it doesn't know about the cache.

 CPU
 - sends out request only to main memory it doesn't know about cache